Special Features of the AYA Salzburg Program:

 FINANCIAL AID & SCHOLARSHIPS

-Because this program is part of Bowling Green State University study abroad options, financial aid that could be applied to study on BGSU’s main campus can usually be applied equally to study in the program abroad.
+Because this exchange program is part of Bowling Green State University study abroad options, financial aid that could be applied to study on BGSU’s main campus can usually be applied equally to study in the program abroad.
+If contacting via email please include your name and ID number along with the program name and semester you are planning to study abroad.
+For appointments, please also include several days and times that work for you.

 To determine eligibility for Financial Aid, please contact: